mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

  ![Format of exposure data from GTEx](gtex_exp_data.png)

- You also need to download the *Snps* annotation file from GTEx, which would have format
+ You also need to download the *Snps* annotation file from GTEx, since the TwoSampleMR package will be used to extract outcome dataset and this package requires you to have the *Snps: in the rs-ID format of the GRCh37 version.
+This file can be found in the *Reference* section and has the description : *Lookup table for all variants genotyped in GTEx, with chromosome positions, REF and ALT alleles, RS IDs from dbSNP 151, GTEx variant IDs (constructed as chr_pos_ref_alt_build), and hg19 liftover variant ID, for all variants in release V8*.
+This should look like this:

  ![Format of annotation data from GTEx](gtex_annotation_file.png)